aparrish/gutenberg-dammit/README.md

 doesn't include audiobooks, and it doesn't include any books only available in text formats other than plaintext (e.g., PDF or HTML).

-In some cases, books that are primarily available in some non-plaintext format will include a "stub" text file that just tells the reader to look at the other file.
+In some cases, documents that are primarily available in some non-plaintext format will include a "stub" text file that just tells the reader to look at the other file.
 No attempt has been made to systematically exclude these from the present corpus.

+Project Gutenberg includes a number of documents with content that is offensive.
+Given their possible academic and historical value, no effort has been made to systematically exclude these documents from this corpus.
+Please take care when including such documents (and portions thereof) in any analysis or creative reinterpretations.
+Just because a book is in the public domain doesn't mean you always have a right to use its words.

 #### Character encodings